exoplatform/exo-documentation/docs/Installation.rst

 |image2|

 It means the registration has completed.
-Now you can select Continue to start using eXo Platform.
+Now you can select Continue with more steps for getting started with eXo Platform.
 Once this is registered, you will never be asked for registration again.

 .. note:: -  If the eXo Tribe website can't be reached, you will get this message: